Rich229/plane-classification/README.md

 ## Publication
 A first version is published here, and for the same reason it not yet take into account the models object.
 But you can clone the model and try it locally.
-The first version is at the following:
+The published version is available [here](https://share.streamlit.io/rich229/plane-classification/main/app/app.py)

 # Exemples
 Here are some examples